Lugnano in Teverina

 Lugnano in Teverina is a comune (municipality) in the Province of Terni in the Italian region Umbria, located about 60 km south of Perugia and about 25 km west of Terni.

 Lugnano in Teverina borders the following municipalities: Alviano, Amelia, Attigliano, Graffignano.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 Main sights

-The ancient Roman villa at Poggio Gramignano lay in the hills near the Tiber, 7 km from ancient Ameria in Umbrian territory.
+The ancient Roman villa at Poggio Gramignano lay in the hills near the Tiber, 7 km from ancient Amelia in Umbrian territory.
 It was a large luxurious villa rustica with farm-estate attached.
 It has been partially excavated.

 It was built in the late 1st c.
 BC when it included large room (oecus) with supporting columns and a unique flat-top pyramidal ceiling; the foundations and soil of the hill could not support the great weight leading to collapse of the colonnade and other southern rooms around the early 2nd century AD; in the early 3rd century, walls and support buttresses were built to try to stop further slippage but from this time the villa began to fall into ruin although it was still partially occupied; in the mid 5th century many rooms were reused as a cemetery for at least 47 children up to 3 years old who died perhaps of malaria.